proctorf/HIST289/index.md

 to the Programming Historian website.

 ## Policies and Procedures

+**AI USE**

+We will be actively using various LLMs throughout the semester to do Digital History.
+You will have access to the most powerful models through DenAI <a href="https://denai.denison.edu" target="_blank">denai.denison.edu</a>
+- *Note:* You will need to be on Denison wifi or use the Denison VPN access this resource

+**AI Policies**

+The development of generative AI chatbots like ChatGPT, Claude, and Gemini are transforming the landscape of higher education.
+With that reality in mind, here are some guiding principles for the use of AI in our course (other faculty may have different policies, and it is **YOUR** responsibility to know what each of your professors determine is the acceptable and ethical use of AI in their courses).

+AI can be a powerful tutor and instructor for many of the tools we will be exploring this semester.
+It is acceptable to you to use AI as an assistant in this regard, but it is extremely important that you clearly state how and why you used AI in your assignments.

+- RECOGNIZE that my primary interest is to know what YOU THINK about the materials I have assigned.
+(I don’t care what a computer might produce as representing the “hive mind” or “groupthink ” best answer to a question based on what others have written.)

+- If you consult AI, Academic Integrity requires that you ACKNOWLEDGE such use to your readers.
+Do so in a footnote.
+In a sentence, explain your use of AI and identify the tool(s) you consulted.

+    - **Do not CITE AI.** Citations are meant to identify the work of other humans that you have consulted, and to provide a clear path to your evidence for your readers should they want to consult it themselves.
+AI-produced information is not reproducible, and thus is not a valid source.

+In our class, AI will serve as a technical tutor, but should not be used to generate ideas or arguments.
+Please do not use AI for reading responses or other writing we may do.

 **Late Work:** Deadlines matter!
 This is an important thing to recognize.
 However, life happens and I want to be as supportive and